 Studio Monitor with 6.5" (16.5 cm) Flax Cone, 1" (25mm) 'M' profile Aluminum-Magnesium and XLR, TRS, RCA connectors

-This unit is a Customer Return / MINT CONDITION / Full Warranty
+This pair is a Customer Return / MINT CONDITION / Full Warranty

 THE REFERENCE OF THE LINE Shape 65 is the reference of the Shape line.
 Although it's dedicated to nearfield monitoring, this monitor enables extraordinary monitoring quality, in the lowest to the highest frequencies.
 Simply a must, this monitor will express its full potential from a listening distance of three feet away (1 metre).

 The three monitors are all made in France and integrate five innovations to maximize acoustic transparency.
 Designed to meet the needs of nearfield monitoring, Shape monitors combine an ingenuous design and numerous settings optimized for the acoustics of small listening rooms.